xiangzhennan/shitcode-web/portfolio/Sprints/README.md

 Liu's role in the team is a organiser and communicator， working on hosting weekly meeting, coordinating works and communication among teammates and controlling the progress of the project.
 She participated in the development of the backend and was mainly responsible for the implementation of report API and related features.

 To be specific, Liu mainly contributed to the following things:
-1) part of backend development
+-part of backend development
-2) UX design including paper prototyping and understanding of user group
+-UX design including paper prototyping and understanding of user group -project management
-3) project management
-4) report integration and quality control
+-report integration and quality control

 <a name="_Guo"></a>
 * **Sheng Guo**

+Guo works on question component on frontend and mainly takes responsibility for the navigator bar on top of the website, principle display and two option boxes that show the questions.
+He is in charge of the implementation and testing of these functions and features.

 <a name="_Liang"></a>
 * **Karine Liang**